Are Biodegradable Urn with a Tree Allowed in France? The 2026 Legal Guide

 3. The Concept of a Biodegradable Urn with a Tree

-A biodegradable urn containing a tree works on a simple ecological principle: the urn is made from materials that naturally decompose in the soil, and it typically includes a seedling or a young tree.
+A biodegradable urn containing a tree is considered an urn for scattering.
+It works on a simple ecological principle: the urn is made from materials that naturally decompose in the soil, and it typically includes a seedling or a young tree.
 Once buried, the urn naturally disintegrates, allowing the tree to grow from the ashes.
-This concept is particularly popular among those seeking eco-friendly funeral practices.
+This concept is particularly popular among those seeking eco-friendly funeral practices in France.

 4. Where Can You Bury a Biodegradable Urn Containing a Tree?